 While apples and bananas are largely in season year-round, most fruits have specific seasons when they’re the freshest.
 When fruit is freshly picked, it’s much tastier and more nutritious.
 That’s because it doesn’t have to endure lengthy travel to get to your local food store or farmer’s market.

 Think about it.
 You love biting into a fresh, plump peach in the summertime because it’s sweeter, juicier, and a whole lot tastier than a peach in the winter.
 For a taste of the many mouth-watering, in-season fruits, Edible®’s Summer Fruits Platter is packed with fresh fruits that peak in the summer, like mangoes, kiwi, and watermelon.
 It makes a tasty appetizer or dessert for your summertime get-togethers.
-If you’re headed to a potluck picnic, impress the crowd with a delicious fruit platter from Edible Arrangements® – no prep work or baking required!
+If you’re headed to a potluck picnic, impress the crowd with a delicious fruit platter from Edible Arrangements® – no prep work or baking required because all of our arrangements utilize fresh fruit.
+We stand by the quality of our products and want customers to know that Edible Arrangements® means Real Fruit.
+No Kidding™.

 In addition to being more delicious and nutritious, you’ll also save money by purchasing in-season fruits as these are usually a lot less expensive than their out-of-season counterparts.
 Plus, buying in-season fruit ensures that you’re boosting the local farming economy versus that of a different country or state.